MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-version-history.md

 Compared to the previous connector release, it contains no improvements or updates for MIM customers.

+-  Updates the non-standard connectors (for example, Generic LDAP Connector and Generic SQL Connector) shipped with Azure AD Connect.

 ## 1.1.861.0

 ### Fixed issues: